A Many-Sorted Variant of Japaridze's Polymodal Provability Logic: Introduction

 Terms in the language of $\ca{M}_T$ can be identified with polymodal formulas.
 Furthermore, for each sound and axiomatizable extension $T$ of $\PA$, Japaridze's arithmetical completeness theorem for $\GLP$ states that

 where $\vec{p}$ are all the propositional variables from $\varphi(\vec{p})$.
-The algebra $\ca{M}_T$ carries an additional structure in form of a distinguished family of subsets
+The algebra $\ca{M}_T$ carries an additional structure in the form of a distinguished family of subsets

 where $P_n$ is defined by the class of $\Pi_{n+1}$-sentences of the arithmetical hierarchy.
-This family of subsets is called \emph{stratification of $\ca{M}_T$}~\citep{beklemishev:2004}.
+This family of subsets is called a \emph{stratification of $\ca{M}_T$}~\citep{beklemishev:2004}.
 Since $\ndia{n}_T$ is a $\Pi_{n+1}$-formula, the operator $\ndia{n}_T$ maps $\ca{M}_T$ to $P_n$.
-The presence of a stratification admits to turn $\ca{M}_T$ into a many-sorted algebra---variables of sort $n$ range over arithmetical $\Pi_{n+1}$-sentences.
-The notion of sort can be naturally extended to capture polymodal terms.
+The presence of a stratification thus admits to turn $\ca{M}_T$ into a many-sorted algebra in which variables of sort $n$ range over arithmetical $\Pi_{n+1}$-sentences.
+The notion of sort can be readily extended to capture all polymodal terms.
 It is the goal of this paper to investigate a modal-logical counterpart to this many-sorted algebra.

 Let us briefly comment on the general motivations for this study.
 One of the (global and ambitious) goals of relating provability algebras to the ordinal analysis of theories was to shed more light on the well-known and basic conceptual problem of ``natural ordinal notations'' in proof theory (see, e.g.,~\citep{Fefbug, kreisel:1977}).
 We would like to understand general criteria distinguishing well-behaved ordinal notation systems suitable for proof-theoretic analysis from the ``wild'' ones, as in Kreisel's counterexamples~\cite{kreisel:1977}.

 The approach of provability algebras is an attempt to recast core proof-theoretic results in a more abstract, essentially algebraic, language.
 This amounts to introducing structures that are, on the one hand, directly related to strong, computationally universal formal systems, such as Peano arithmetic and its extensions.
 On the other hand, from these structures one should be able to recover ordinal notation systems in a canonical way.
 In other words, we consider the natural ordinal notations problem as the question of what kind of information is required for us to be able to speak about proof-theoretic ordinal notation systems in a canonical way.

 Within such a project it seems necessary to ``pack'' all relevant proof-theoretic information into a suitable algebraic framework---and the simpler this framework is the better.
 Basic results in the proof theory of arithmetic can be viewed as either proofs of reflection schemas restricted to arithmetical complexity classes $\Pi_n$, or as $\Pi_n$-conservativity relationships between certain systems.
 Thus, the stratification of the provability algebra into levels of the arithmetical hierarchy of formulas seems to be part of the data that necessarily has to be represented within the sought algebraic framework.
 (Let us stress that, for example, introducing quantifiers in the style of cylindric algebras would be an overkill, as we would obtain structures that are not ``tame''.)

 For example, the so-called \emph{reduction property} of provability algebras is a key result needed for the proof-theoretic analysis of Peano arithmetic.
 The most natural statement of this property in~\citep{beklemishev:2004} becomes purely algebraic only if the stratification is part of the considered algebraic structure.\footnote{See also~\citep{Bek17} for some generalizations of the reduction property that can be stated without references to sorts.}